-Analysis of the Effect of Multirow and Multipassage Aerodynamic Interaction on the Forced Response Variation in a Compressor Configuration—Part I: Aerodynamic Excitation
+Analysis of the Effect of Multirow and Multipassage Aerodynamic Interaction on the Forced Response Variation in a Compressor Configuration—Part II: Effects of Additional Structural Mistuning

 Contributed by the International Gas Turbine Institute (IGTI) of ASME for publication in the JOURNAL OF TURBOMACHINERY.
-Manuscript received August 21, 2017; final manuscript received October 24, 2017; published online February 28, 2018.
-Editor: Kenneth Hall.
+Manuscript received August 21, 2017; final manuscript received November 6, 2017; published online February 28, 2018.
+Editor: Kenneth C. Hall.